The loss function for language modeling, slowly. Where the temperature knob actually lives.

 Softmax + cross-entropy together form the training loop's feedback signal

 During training, the model processes a sentence and must predict each next word.
 Softmax converts its raw scores to probabilities.
 Cross-entropy compares those probabilities to the actual correct words.
 The resulting loss flows backwards through every weight in the network — nudging each weight slightly so the model would make a better prediction next time.
-This happens millions of times per second across thousands of GPUs.
+Across thousands of GPUs, millions of token predictions are scored every second — though the weights themselves update only about once per second or slower, since each optimizer step batches millions of tokens.
 Every ability the model has came from this loop.

 SFT: train on completions only